 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary - If you are enrolled in a Federal Employee Dental Vision Insurance Program (FEDVIP) Dental Plan, your FEHB plan will be primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB plan.
-See Section 9, Coordinating benefits with Medicare and other coverage. - Plan dentists must provide or arrange your care. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-See Section 5(c) for inpatient hospital benefits.
+See Section 9 Coordinating benefits with Medicare and other coverage. - Plan dentists must provide or arrange your care. - The calendar year deductible is: \$1,000 per person (\$1,000 per Self Plus One enrollment, or \$2,000 per Self and Family enrollment).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for Inpatient hospital benefits.
 We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Also, read Section 9 about Coordinating benefits with Medicare and other coverage, including with Medicare.

+Benefit Description You pay

-Benefit Desription You Pay Accidental injury benefit High Option Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury.
-Nothing Nothing Dental benefits High Option Standard Option We have no other dental benefits.
-All charges All charges
+Accidental injury benefit

+We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+The need for these services must result from an accidental injury 20% coinsurance

+Dental benefits

+We have no other dental benefits.
+All charges